Want to explore a national park with your four-legged friend? Here are the rules about where they can and can’t go.

 Yes!
 There is one off leash national park, Blackwood Forest Recreation Park located in Blackwood.
-There are some nice walking trails through the pine forest and grassy fields as well as some lovely views to enjoy.
-Even though it’s an off leash area your dog must remain under effective control.
+There are nice walking trails through the pine forest and grassy fields as well as lovely views to enjoy.
+Even though it’s an off-leash area your dog must remain under effective control.

 Like what you just read?
 There’s plenty more where this came from.
 Make sure you don’t miss a post by